 Interior and on islands visit indigenous Guna Indians and stay overnight at their villages, super mulas - hand tapestries etc. etc.

+Trump Tower is in the richest, most congested part of Panama City - no thanks! about 6 years ago

+Later crawl - Interior and on islands visit indigenous Guna Indians and stay overnight at their villages, super mulas - hand tapestries etc. etc.

-Trump Tower is in the richest, most congested part of Panama City - no thanks! over 5 years ago
+Trump Tower is in the richest, most congested part of Panama City - no thanks! over 6 years ago